 Fleet Cost Center: now you really know how much each vehicle costs

-With the release of the Fleet Cost Center inside youMove's Fleet Management module, you no longer have to do that work.
+With the release of the Fleet Center inside youMove's Fleet Management module, you no longer have to do that work.
 The platform does it for you.
+The Fleet Center brings the entire life of your vehicles into a single area: in this article we focus on the Cost Center, but right next to it you also find usage analysis and vehicle ranking.

 What changes in practice